Sourcemap Explorer

 Overview

 SimilarTech is the technographic-data arm of the SimilarWeb family.
 Like BuiltWith, it's built for sales, RevOps and competitive-intel teams, not for developers.
 The product is a database of domains with attached technology profiles, surfaced through a search-and-filter UI that resembles a CRM more than a technology detector.
 The 'detector' framing is marketing; the real product is 'lead lists by installed technology'.
 SimilarTech is competent at what it does for its target customer, and mostly irrelevant to a developer looking at one page in their browser.
+If you have ever signed up hoping to use it as a Wappalyzer-style per-site lookup tool and bounced off the limited free tier, that is the experience working as intended — the free preview is a sales lead generator, not a developer onboarding flow.

 History